 4. Photography: There's been thousands of photos taken of Jasper in summer.
 But add the softer light and misty mornings of fall and add the usual dusting of fresh snow on the peaks, and you'll understand why professional photographers know that September and October are the best.
 These are prime months for capturing landscapes that are unique, detailed, full of contrast and gentle warmth.

 5. Cozy fires: Who doesn't love cozying up next to a fire after a day in the fresh air?
 This is what fall in Jasper is all about!
 At the Maligne Canyon Wilderness Kitchen, there's always a fire going on the patio as well as a roaring one inside during the chillier days.
-In town, grab a warm drink and a book and nestle in next to the towering lobby fireplace at the Sawridge Inn and Suites.
+In town, grab a warm drink and a book and nestle in next to the towering lobby fireplace at the Forest Park Hotel.

 6. Lingering evenings: The rush of summer dims and autumn evenings are about taking things slowly.
 At Maligne Canyon Wilderness Kitchen, where the meals are slow-cooked in our smokehouse kitchen and a fire is crackling nearby, there's no rush.
-And from The Pines Restaurant at Pyramid Lake Resort, you have all the time in the world to watch the sun set and turn the landscape into a dusty rose on the namesake peak.
+And from Aalto at Pyramid Lake Lodge, you have all the time in the world to watch the sun set and turn the landscape into a dusty rose on the namesake peak.
 With a hearty meal and a nice glass of wine, it's time to slow things down!